 LURAY, is a charming small town with BIG prospects for all varieties of travelers.
 “Choose your Level” is the mantra, referring to the mountains, river valley and underground topography.
 Home to Luray Caverns, Shenandoah National Park and the Shenandoah River, the area has become a hub of outdoor recreation.
 Lodging options include a restored Jazz Age-era hotel, a number of B&Bs and hundreds of vacation cabins and country homes, making it the “Cabin Capital” of Virginia.
 Many dining choices ensure every palate finds its complement.
 Visitors may relax at the local winery, enjoy live music or theater, or browse Main Street, where shop owners offer locally-made artisan goods, outdoor equipment or bargain-priced estate sale finds.

 Known for Civil War history, MANASSAS originated in 1852 at the junction of two railroads which linked Northern Virginia and Washington, D.C. with the Shenandoah Valley and Richmond.
 It features a wonderful museum system and charming Old Town historic district, perfect for a day trip.
 Explore Old Town Manassas where family owned shops and restaurants line picturesque streets.
 Have lunch at Okra’s Louisiana Bistro for Creole and Cajun with a patio setting.
 Open year round, the farmers’ market sells seasonal produce, breads and more.
 Stroll down to Creative Brush Studio where you can buy a painting right from the artist.

 Home to America’s first automated grist mill, the quaint town of OCCOQUAN is situated on the banks of the Occoquan River.
 Rich in history, it is just 23 miles from our nation’s capitol and is home to more than 60 boutiques and restaurants.
 The streets are filled with unique shops from jewelry, art, a Scandinavian spa, to gourmet treats, it offers something for every visitor.
-Have a Virginia wine tasting at the Olde Dominion Wine Shoppe, then enjoy lunch on the water at Madigan’s.
-Take the kids to the Pink Bicycle Tea Room to enjoy an afternoon tea-tasting.
+Enjoy lunch on the water at Madigan’s, or take the kids to the Pink Bicycle Tea Room for an afternoon tea-tasting.
 For Dinner, sip on Belgium brews at Cock & Bowl and hear live music while dining on European fare.